 SeaSucker Mini Bomber roof rack

 - £424.99 / $489 / AU$739

 - Hauls up to two bikes

-Like other roof rack bike carriers, the Mini Bomber rack holds bikes through the bike’s front fork.
+Like other roof-rack bike carriers, the Mini Bomber rack holds bikes through their front fork.
 SeaSucker offers a range of accessories to work with whatever axle your front wheel uses.

 Another highlight of the Mini Bomber is its small size.
 When it’s not needed, it can easily be stashed in most cars.

 While SeaSucker does offer a lock and cable for security, it’s not as elegant as some of the other racks’ built-in solutions.

 - £329.99 / $299 / AU$499